bhavyareddykanuganti/cs5293sp22-project0/README.md

 ### Function Description
 ### 1. fetchincidents(url)
 urllib.request library is used in this function.
 An argument url is passed, for fetching the data and then returning it.
+An SSl verification error occured in this fuction which was overcome using the following statement 'ssl._create_default_https_context = ssl._create_unverified_context'.

 ### 2. extractincidents(data)
 In this function the fetched data is written in a temporary file, then the cursor of the file is set back to the beginning.
 PyPdf2 is used to read the file.